 5)… The use of linear accelerators is presently under final stage evaluation and Ac 225 production needs accelerator produced 15 MeV deuterium beams and is based on the route [226Ra(d,3n)225Ac].

 6)… The most recent technology is based on the use of Rhodotron, an electron accelerator that generates gamma and X rays close to the target which can transform Ra 226 in Ac 225 through the reaction [226Ra(γ,n)225Ac].
 It has a potential to generate as much Ac 225 as a linear accelerator.
 The first prototype is under construction.

-SpectronRx and their partner GLOBAL MORPHO PHARMA understand all current and future production associated with Ac 225.
-Our combined success will ensure sustained growth and future expansion of Ac 225-labeled radiopharmaceuticals for the benefit of the cancer patient.
+SpectronRx understands all current and future production associated with Ac 225.
+Our successes ensure sustained growth and future expansion of Ac 225-labeled radiopharmaceuticals for the benefit of the cancer patient.

 “Radioactive iodine has been, in various forms, the mainstay of Nuclear Medicine.
 Iodine-123 is the most widely used iodine isotope for single photon imaging.
 Iodine-125 continues to be used in diverse applications from in vitro radio-assay to in vivo estimation of various pathophysiologic correlates.
 Iodine-131 (131I), useful for imaging as well as therapy, has contributed more than any other radionuclide to the growth and sustenance of Nuclear Medicine”

 The use of all members of this Iodine group (I-123, I-124, I-131) for molecular imaging of biochemical and physiological processes in vivo will continue to evolve into an important diagnostic tool in modern nuclear medicine and medical research.
 Positron emission tomography (PET) is currently the most sophisticated molecular imaging methodology.